theodi/synthetic-data-tutorial/README.md

 ## Anonymisation Steps

-For this stage we're going to be loosely following how the NHS itself used anonymisation techniques when creating their synthetic data.
+For this stage we're going to be loosely following [the anonymisation techniques used when creating NHS synthetic data for A&H in England](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data).

 ### Where a patient lives